pycom/pycom-micropython-sigfox/docs/library/machine.RTC.rst

 .. currentmodule:: machine

-class RTC -- real time clock
+class RTC -- real time clock (coming soon)
 ============================

 The RTC is and independent clock that keeps track of the date